Beam-Plasma Dynamics in Finite-Length, Collisionless Inhomogeneous Systems: Analytical theories of wave dispersion in beam-plasma systems

-As stated in the introduction, the formalism for estimating the growth of a beam--plasma instability in an inhomogeneous medium is naturally complicated as there are many factors in play.
+The formalism for estimating the growth of a beam-plasma instability in an inhomogeneous medium is naturally complicated as there are many factors in play.
 In this section, we adopt the formalism developed by Shalaby et al. \cite{shalaby2020growth} to estimate the growth in such a system.
-In the present case, the first-order (linearized) Vlasov-Maxwell equations can be re-written as an eigenvalue problem as:
+In the present case, the first-order (linearized) Vlasov-Poisson equations can be re-written as an eigenvalue problem as:

-where, $E_{1}$ is the first-order perturbation in the electric field.
-The important difference between \cref{eq:6} and \cref{eq:1} is the inhomogeneity introduced in background electron term. $F_{0e}$ is the equilibrium phase space distribution of thermal electron of the following form,
+where $E_{1}$ is the first-order perturbation in the electric field.
+The important difference between eq. \ref{eq:7} and eq. \ref{eq:1} is the inhomogeneity introduced in the background electron term. $F_{0e}$ is the equilibrium phase space distribution of thermal electron of the following form,